 While the above holds true for any business, These critical can ensure you get the best out of your new product Read on:-

 1. Begin with defining the product

-A critical starting point in a new product development is to define the product, its features, expected behaviour etc. Pratiti’s product definition process includes the following questions:
+A critical starting point in new product development is to define the product, its features, expected behavior, etc. Pratiti’s product definition process includes the following questions:

 • Who is the end customer?
 What is the customer’s business problem?

-• What needs and audience will the new product cater to.?
+• What needs and the audience will the new product cater to to.?

 • How will the product cater to and solve the specific business challenge and meet needs?

 • What is it that the proposed product can do which any existing competitor product in the market cannot?
 What advantages does this bring for the customer/end user?